A driven community of researchers

 Clinical Professor Ross Baker

-Clinical Professor Baker is a Consultant Haematologist and Head of the Blood Disorder Research group at CMMIT and Chairman of the Perth Blood Institute.
+Clinical Professor Baker is a Consultant Haematologist and Head of the Blood Disorder Research group at CCSM and Chairman of the Perth Blood Institute.
 Highly awarded and published, Professor Baker is a passionate proponent of bench to bedside translational research for the past 30 years.
 He leads several international and domestic clinical trials and clinical research in blood disorders including thrombosis, leukaemia, lymphoma, myeloma and haemophilia.

 Dr Jim Tiao

 Dr Tiao is a molecular and cellular biologist and biochemist with 15 years research experience in Switzerland and Australia.
-Dr Tiao is the laboratory and scientific lead for the Blood Disorder research group at CMMIT and senior molecular biologist at the Perth Blood Institute.
+Dr Tiao is the laboratory and scientific lead for the Blood Disorder research group at CCSM and senior molecular biologist at the Perth Blood Institute.
 His research focuses on identifying high-value nucleic acid biomarkers in rare and difficult to drug disorders in a thrombosis and haemostasis setting.
 In addition, he is also the clinical trials manager for biobank samples.

 Professor Merrilee Needham